 She and her husband Phil's lives have shrunk to mere survival, a daily grind spent almost housebound, drowning in a sea of paperwork.

-"I'm a very analytical person," she says, with a pause that feels like a shift in gravity.
+"I'm a very analytical person," she says, breaking off for a moment that feels like a shift in gravity.
 "I know I drive people crazy sometimes with my obsession for detail, but I try to be kind.
 That matters, too."

 Woodhead didn't start her career thinking she would be in her present situation.
-In 2019, with the encouragement of her husband, she took on a senior safety advisor role at Shell, quickly rising to become what's known in the industry as a Corporate Technical Authority (CTA), a highly specialised and expert role with oversight of technical safety engineering, intricately involved in onshore and offshore projects worth billions and business strategic initiatives.
+In 2019, with the encouragement of her husband, she took on a senior safety advisor role at Shell, quickly rising to become what's known in the industry as a Corporate Technical Authority (CTA).
+This highly specialised and expert role oversees technical safety engineering and is intricately involved in onshore and offshore projects worth billions and business strategic initiatives.

 "I loved every day," she says, her voice tinged with nostalgia.
 "There were moments I had to pinch myself, realising I was part of something global, something huge."